St0lenThunda/123_Labs/Tools/Generators/README.md

 The script validates all file paths to prevent path traversal attacks.
 Only files within the specified `--json_dir` are allowed.
 Invalid paths (e.g., `../outside_dir/file.json`) will raise an error.

 ---

+### 🧹 Automated JSON Fixing
+A script (`tests/auto_fix_json_fields.py`) is provided to automatically populate missing fields in your JSON files (e.g., set `composer` to `Stolen Thunda`, ensure lists/dicts are not null).
+This helps ensure all files pass validation and are compatible with the generator.

+---